jpillora/chisel/README.md

 ## Features

+**Simplicity**

-Chisel is an easy-to-use application with a simple CLI.
-Examples are provided for common use cases in [docs](example/), such as forwarding traffic to your Raspberry Pi behind a firewall.
+Chisel is a lightweight, easy-to-use application packaged as a single binary.
+[Examples](example/) for common use cases are provided.

-### Performance

-### Security

-### Resiliency
+**Performance**

+Chisel uses WebSockets under the hood to provide a performant connection with low latency.
+Read more in our [performance](test/bench/perf.md) doc.

+**Security**

+Chisel encrypts connections with ECDSA and supports multiple methods of authentication.
+See [security](#security) for details.

+**Resiliency**

+Chisel supports automatic reconnection with [exponential backoff](https://github.com/jpillora/backoff).

 ---